Loading figure…

 “ObamaCare helps working families afford health insurance.”

-Why: Cosponsoring the Healthy Start Reauthorization Act supports healthcare access and cost regulation, aligning with the stated position of advocating for a larger government role in health coverage.
+Why: Cosponsoring the Healthy Start Reauthorization Act supports government involvement in health coverage, aligning with the stated position.

 View source →May 12, 2026 · Congress.gov